lawrencec/express-nobabel-nocry-template/Readme.md

 - Handlers for 404 and health checks
 - tests written in jest and supertest
 - with eslint and prettier pre-configured
-- almost zero babel use; babel is used to transform tests fotr jest but all server code is transformed via esm
+- almost zero babel use; babel is used to transform tests for jest but all server code is transformed via esm

 See `engine` field in `package.json` for minimum `node`/`npm` requirements.